 Compared to Alternatives

-vs. AWS MCP Servers: AWS ships 66 local servers in a monorepo (8,500 stars); Google ships 18 managed remote endpoints plus 15+ open-source.
+vs. AWS MCP Servers: AWS ships 66 local servers in a monorepo (8,900 stars); Google ships 50+ managed remote endpoints plus 15+ open-source.
 AWS’s approach is “run everything locally.”
 Google’s is “connect to the cloud.”
-AWS has broader service coverage today.
-Google has a better architecture for production.
-Different philosophies, both valid — pick the one that matches your cloud provider.
+AWS has broader service coverage.
+Google has more servers at GA and a better architecture for production.
+AWS deprecated 9 servers recently; Google graduated 20+ to GA.
+Different philosophies — pick the one that matches your cloud provider.

 vs. Individual Database MCP Servers: We’ve reviewed Supabase, Postgres, and others.
 For Google Cloud databases specifically, the managed MCP servers are the better choice — they handle auth, connection pooling, and network proximity.
-For non-Google databases, individual servers remain the way to go.
+The Toolbox at v1.0.0 with 15+ database support now competes with individual servers even for non-Google databases.

 Who Should Use This